Coherence for Frobenius pseudomonoids and the geometry of linear proofs: Coherence for Frobenius pseudomonoids

-These equations tell us that whenever an algebraic generator acts on a diagram, we can replace it by a sequence where we twist the diagram locally, apply an algebraic generator, and then twist back.
-A simple case analysis shows that this is sufficient to rewrite $P$ such that any algebraic generator is acting on a locally untwisted part of the diagram.
+These equations tell us that whenever an pseudomonoid 2\-cell acts on a diagram, we can replace it by a sequence where we twist the diagram locally, apply a pseudomonoid 2\-cell (perhaps not identical to the original one), and then twist back.
+A simple case analysis shows that this is sufficient to rewrite $P$ such that any pseudomonoid 2\-cell is acting on a locally untwisted part of the diagram.
 Here we analyze the possible ways that the equations above can be used to locally modify the source of an $\alpha$, $\alpha^\inv$, $\lambda$, $\lambda^\inv$, $\rho$ or $\rho^\inv$ generator to reduce local twistedness, indicating in each picture the path to the single output wire with a dot, and giving the local twistedness as a label adjacent to each vertex: \extrascale{0.6}

 These modifications involve the left-hand equations given above, and their partners.
 The twisting can be locally increased in a similar way.
-Thus, we can ensure that every algebraic generator acts on a part of the diagram that is locally untwisted.
+Thus, we can ensure that every pseudomonoid 2\-cell acts on a part of the diagram that is locally untwisted.

-However, we must show that $P$ is equal to 2\-morphism in which the \textit{entire} diagram on which the algebraic generator acts is untwisted.
-Suppose $\gamma : X \to Y$ is a single algebraic 2\-morphism within the composite $P$, acting on a locally untwisted part of the diagram.
+However, we must show that $P$ is equal to 2\-morphism in which the \textit{entire} diagram on which the pseudomonoid 2\-cell acts is untwisted.
+Suppose $\gamma : X \to Y$ is a single pseudomonoid 2\-cell within the composite $P$, acting on a locally untwisted part of the diagram.
 Then by \autoref{lem:srsnatural}, the following equation holds:

-We use this to replace every algebraic generator acting on a locally untwisted part of the diagram, with an algebraic generator acting on a completely untwisted diagram. \end{proof}
+We use this to replace every pseudomonoid 2\-cell acting on a locally untwisted part of the diagram, with a pseudomonoid 2\-cell acting on a completely untwisted diagram. \end{proof}